 - An item you thought was on sale was only out of place, so it rings up at the regular price.

 - The checker enters the wrong code for a produce item they don’t recognize.

 Some stores give you the item for free when they ring up the wrong price.
 Ask if your store does this.
 Make sure your change is correct, also.

-Bag Grocery Items Correctly: Make sure that all your groceries get put into your bag or cart and that breakable and crushable items are bagged correctly.
+Bag Grocery Items Correctly: Make sure that all your groceries get put into your bag or cart, and the breakable and crushable items are bagged correctly.
 Ask that cold foods be bagged together so you can spot them easily and unpack them first when you get home.
-Pack vegetables, fruits and eggs on top or in separate bags.
+Pack vegetables, fruits, and eggs on top or in separate bags.
 Put cold and frozen foods in your shopping cart last.
-This includes items such as: frozen vegetables; meats; dairy products; eggs and salad bar ingredients.
+This includes items such as frozen vegetables, meats, dairy products, eggs, and salad bar ingredients.

 Ask if your grocery store gives a discount for bringing your own bag.
 If so, you’ll save the planet and your money!

 On the Way Home

 Protect the quality and safety of the food you purchased.
 Place fragile foods (e.g., fresh produce and eggs), so they will not be bruised or crushed.